 - Non-union: When the two ends of the bone don’t heal together properly, leaving the area unstable.

 - Infection: If surgery was essential to fix the break; post-operation infection is a possibility.
-The surgeon will use orthopedic implants to fix the break that are obtained from orthopedic company in India.
+The surgeon will use orthopedic implants to fix the break that is obtained from orthopedic company in India.

 How to Tell if your Finger is Bruised?